FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

     }
 ```

-3. Connect the output of the inject node to the input of the relevant MQTT Sparkplug Device node.
+3. Connect the output of the inject node to the input of the relevant mqtt sparkplug device node.
 4. Deploy the flow by clicking the Deploy button at the top-right of the Node-RED interface.
 5. Click the inject node’s button to send the command.